Food & beverage inventory management: Key considerations amid disruption

 8. Model multiple scenarios.

 Food processors and distributors can no longer rely on past data to predict the future.
-Think about your first quarter data — it likely won’t be useful since the industry saw panic-buying, sudden plant closures, and no food service business to speak of.
-Looking ahead, you’ll want to plan and forecast multiple scenarios — optimistic, middle of the road, and crisis.
+Think about last year’s data — it likely won’t be useful since the industry saw panic-buying, sudden plant closures, and no food service business to speak of.
+Looking ahead, you’ll want to plan and forecast multiple scenarios — optimistic, middle-of-the-road, and crisis.
 Businesses that account for a broader range of possibilities will be better positioned.

 Food processors and distributors can no longer rely on past data to predict the future.